univention/ucsschool-id-connector/docs/admin.rst

 .. warning::

    Users have the field ``school_classes``, which describes which school classes they belong to.
-   You might want to prevent certain user roles from adding to or removing from school classes.
+   You can prevent certain user roles from adding to or removing from school classes.

    Be aware that leaving out the ``school_classes`` from the mapping isn't sufficient to achieve this.
    Changing the school classes of a user doesn't only result in a user change event,